darius/cant/guide.md

 listed above under "Abstract data types, synergy, trademarks".

-I need to finish converting all code loaded by `use` into the computational setting, or maybe deciding on some other course.
+I need to finish converting all code loaded by `use` into the computational setting, or maybe decide on some other course.

 While an in-process debugger would be a great improvement over what we have now, ultimately we want a fault-tolerant system, which needs communicating processes.
 The model I have in mind is E's yet again.

-To keep evolving the design without being held back by too much example code, good refactoring tools would help.
-(There's a bare beginning illustrated by [examples/search-for-list-pats.cant](https://github.com/darius/cant/blob/master/examples/search-for-list-pats.cant), but I had to manually edit the parts of the codebase that it found for me.)
+To keep evolving the design without being held back by too much example code, better refactoring tools would help.
+(There's a beginning illustrated by [examples/search-for-list-pats.cant](https://github.com/darius/cant/blob/master/examples/search-for-list-pats.cant), but I had to manually edit the parts of the codebase that it found for me.)

+This needs to work with some kind of external libraries someday, if I want to keep using it.

 There's an infinity of smaller issues.
 This Robinson-Crusoe business might've been a dumb idea.